Anca-Mt/SSS_XAI_project/README.md

 Available arguments:
 ```
 --parser            The argparser as a string. (default="npy")
---classifier        The classifier as a string. (default="ebm")
+--classifier        The classifier as a string. (default="ebmclassifier")
 --explainer         The explainer as a string. 'all' for all explainers. (default="all")
 -d --dataset        Dataset to explain.
 Mandatory. (default="CTU-13")
 --load-classifier   Path to a pickled classifier file.
 If provided, this classifier will be loaded rather than a new one trained. (default=None)